 RG's Cooking Tips

-- You can make the turkey burgers a head of time and let them sit in the refrigerator if you like.
-I made them right before grilling so I started my gas grill about 10 minutes before starting to grill so the grates would heat up.
+- You can make the turkey burgers beforehand and let them sit in the refrigerator if you like.
+I made them right before grilling, so I started my gas grill about 10 minutes before grilling so the grates would heat up.

 - The best tip I can give you is not to overwork the turkey.
-Using your hands, gently combine all the ingredients being careful not to over mix.
+Instead, gently combine all the ingredients using your hands, careful not to over-mix.

-- These are not beef burgers so I would suggest you don't eat them bloody rare like some people like there beef but also be careful not to let them over cook until they are inedible.
-The exact times will depend on the temperature of your grill and the thickness of the turkey burger.
+- These are not beef burgers, so I suggest you don't eat them bloody rare like some people like their beef, but also be careful not to let them overcook until they are inedible.
+The exact times will depend on your grill's temperature and the turkey burger's thickness.

 Greek Style Turkey Burgers Recipe